hydraulic-institute/edb/readme.md

 Including **hide_units** in the markdown will HIDE the units block on the horizontal nav bar otherwise, the Units block will be VISIBLE.
 - **scrolling: false** -
 Setting to "false" will generate a static table vs. a scrolling table, otherwise tables WILL be scrolling.
+- **fixed-columns: columns** -
+Enter the number of columns on the left side of the table to fix.
 - **special: style: value;** -
 Special allows you to set special styles for your table just as you would in html.
 Use the same format:
 Ex:  special: height:600px;width:100%;